-The G16 is a recent model that features in the current product line-up of Canon.
-In contrast, the 750D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the G16 have been discontinued, but can regularly be found used on ebay.
+The 750D was replaced by the Canon 800D, while the G16 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 750D better than the Canon G16 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.